 The role of projects in realising (more) sustainable business strategies and a more sustainable society is one of the emerging topics in project management.
 From the literature on this topic, two types of relationship between sustainability and project management appear: the sustainability of the project's product, the deliverable the project realises, and the sustainability of the project's process of delivering and managing the project.
 The first relationship, sustainable projects, is well studied and addressed, for example in relationship to eco-design and 'green' construction.
-The second relationship, sustainable project management.
+The second relationship, sustainable project management, is emerging as a new 'school of thought' in project management.